oVirt/ovirt-site/source/develop/release-management/features/network/management-network-as-a-role.md

 ---
 title: Management Network As A Role
 category: feature
-authors: danken, moti, sandrobonazzola, yevgenyz
+authors:
+  - danken
+  - moti
+  - sandrobonazzola
+  - yevgenyz
 ---

 # Management Network As A Role